wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 - Monthly

 Hence, the implementation of listing incomes is very similar to that of listing spendings, except that users will not be given the option to list statistics if they choose to list all incomes.
-Hence the sequence diagram is ommitted for this command.
+Hence, the sequence diagram is omitted for this command.

 ##### Listing tags